github-education-resources/teachers_pet/README.md

 ## Basic Setup

-* Create an organization (you will be an owner by default).
+1. Create an organization (you will be an owner by default).
 The organization should reflect the name of your course.
+See [the classroom guide](https://education.github.com/guide#2-create-an-organization-for-your-class) for more info.
+1. Have each student/instructor create GitHub accounts.
-* Create a `students` file (you will be prompted for the path later)
+1. Create a `students` file (you can use an alternate filename and specify with the `--students` option if you like)
     * Individual assignments: one username per line
     * Group assignments: one team per line in the format `teamName username username username`
-* Add the GitHub username of all instructors to an 'instructors' file (one per line)
+1. Add the GitHub username of all instructors to an `instructors` file (one per line)
-* Run `create_teams`
+1. Run `create_teams`

 ## Authentication